 The public’s fascination with one of the worst maritime tragedies in history is almost as fascinating as the event itself.
 Countless books have been written on the subject, endless documentaries shown on the History Channel, and apparently they even made a little movie about it.
 What is it about this ship and its sinking 100 years ago that still resonates with people today?

 “Titanic: The Artifact Exhibition” capitalizes on that seeming never ending fascination by presenting a host of information, documentation, recreations, and artifacts from the wreckage site.
 These combine to paint a picture of the life and death of the ship and its passengers in a way that may not shed any new light on the tragedy but certainly educates and immerses in a way that Leo and Kate’s cinematic endeavor never could have.

 For several years, the exhibition was held at the Tropicana but has now moved to a more permanent home at Luxor.
-For the most part the experience of visiting is the same, although there is one major piece added that may make it worth going back again.
-More on that in a moment.
+For the most part the experience of visiting is the same, although a number of new items have been added as recently as 2019 and you can now take pictures inside the attraction.

 The artifacts are a motley mix; everything from china and partial furnishings that belonged to the ship down to the personal effects of those who traveled on her.
 Each comes with an explanation of the artifact and often with special context to deepen its impact.
 For instance, the skeletal remains of a transom would be just a hunk of curved metal but then you look up and see an almost life-size photograph of the veranda café doors where the transom once lived and suddenly it has life.
 Pieces of tile, from intricately detailed down to relatively pedestrian are grouped according to the economic status of the portion of the ship they came from.